collective/ECSpooler/README.txt

     appropriate privileges for writing to the specified installation directory)

+  * Be sure that 'ECSpooler/var' and 'ECSpooler/log' are writeable by the user who is starting the spooler (cf. below if you run the spooler as root).

 Quick Start

   After installation, you should then be able to start the spooler (on